COVID-19 Symptoms include:

 Can I get rapid testing at Hillsborough County’s testing

-Rapid tests are being used at the Raymond James Stadium testing location.
-PCR tests also are available at this location upon request.
+Rapid tests are the initial tests administered at the public testing sites.
+PCR tests are available upon request.

 Why are you testing persons who aren’t sick or who don’t